By now, most people are aware that the UK’s landline network will be switched off in 2025 and replaced by a fully digital one.

 ISDN support will become less accessible

 As fewer businesses continue to use ISDN phone lines, the number of trained engineers and system part retailers will also decline.
-In fact, research by Statista revealed a 96 per cent decrease in ISDN orders between 2017 and 2018, reflecting the accelerated adoption of more modern technologies such as VoIP.
+In fact, since September 2023 it hasn't been possible to buy any new phone lines at all.

 Migrating to a VoIP solution like bOnline is simple and you’ll start to feel the benefits from the get-go.